Maduro shows military might in Independence Day celebration

 "We look to the heavens, asking for peace," Maduro said.
 "All the while our military exercises play out.
 We plead to God with our missiles pointed."

-The parade demonstrated Maduro's continuing support from the military amid a political standoff with opposition leader Juan Guaidó, who is trying to oust Maduro and has the backing of more than 50 nations, including the United States.
+The parade served as a demonstration of Maduro's continuing support from the military amid a political standoff with opposition leader Juan Guaidó, who is trying to oust Maduro and has the backing of more than 50 nations, including the United States.

-Guaidó claimed presidential powers in January, drawing masses of supporters into the streets for demonstrations against Maduro, who has overseen the oil-nation's historic collapse.
+Guaidó, who led a rival march across town Friday, claimed presidential powers in January, at the time drawing throngs of supporters into the streets for demonstrations against Maduro, who has overseen the oil-rich nation's historic collapse.
 More than 4 million Venezuelans have left the country amid food and medicine shortages and crushing inflation.

-As head of the opposition-controlled National Assembly, Guaidó claims that Maduro's election in 2018 to a second, six-year term is illegitimate because the most popular political figures and parties were banned from running.
+As head of the opposition-controlled National Assembly, Guaidó claims that Maduro's election in 2018 to a second, six-year term is illegitimate because the most popular political figures and parties were barred from running.

-Maduro refuses to step aside, and Guaidó has not been able to lure a critical mass of soldiers to back him and overcome Maduro's rule.
+Maduro refuses to step aside, blaming an economic war against Venezuela led by the Trump administration, and Guaidó has not been able to lure a critical mass of soldiers to back him.

-Guaidó called on Venezuelans to take to the streets Friday for huge demonstrations marking 208 years since Venezuela won its freedom from Spain.
+Despite the splashy military parade, Maduro has had some defectors.
+Colombian authorities say a few hundred soldiers have abandoned Maduro in recent months.

-Thousands had joined him by midday, and they marched toward the headquarters of a military intelligence agency in Caracas, where a day earlier a navy captain opposed to Maduro was tortured to death, according to his wife and attorney.
+Most notably, Maduro's spy chief Gen. Manuel Cristopher Figuera fled after a failed military uprising staged April 30 with Guaidó and another popular opposition leader, Leopoldo López.
+Now in the United States, Cristopher Figuera says his mission is to "seek help to free my country from disgrace."

 Venezuelans interviewed by the human rights workers referred to a particular security unit, FAES, as a "death squad" or "extermination group."